-Please register before 12:00 PM on Monday 13th of September 2021.
-Applicants will learn of their admission status no later than 17th of September 2021 and receive the programme and literature.
+Please register before 12:00 PM on Monday 11th of September 2023.
+Applicants will learn of their admission status no later than Friday September16th, 2023 and receive the programme and literature.
 Admission is at the discretion of the LeidenGlobal executive committee.

 During the course, students will work towards a ‘think piece’ (2,000 words) written for their supervisors, in which they reflect upon the course: what they have learned from it; how they responded to it; the issues it addressed; any questions it brought up for them in terms of their own research, etc. The final session will include a discussion of key points from these draft papers.
 Once they are finalized, students discuss the papers with their supervisors.
 Whether or not this is considered creditable is up to the student’s home institute / faculty and their individual supervisors.

 Students are expected to attend all sessions.
-Incidental exemptions may be requested from the course convener at email@example.com
+Incidental exemptions may be requested from the course convener.

 During the course, students will work towards a ‘think piece’ (2,000 words) written for their supervisors, in which they reflect upon the course.
 The final session will include a discussion of key points from these draft papers.
 No grade or credits will be given.